 The Harvard Center for Biological Imaging (HCBI) was created to foster collaborative research in the most state-of-the-art facility available.
 To do this, a unique partnership with Carl Zeiss Microscopy has been established in which microscopy systems are replaced every 2-3 years, ensuring access to only the most up-to-date imaging systems.
 The facility is open 24 hours/day, 7 days/week and access to the HCBI is open to all academic and industrial researchers.

-The HSPH Bioinformatics Core (HBC) offers consultations on basic questions in research computing, bioinformatics and computational biology during the initial stages of study design and grant proposals as well as for ongoing, funded studies requiring external expertise.
+The Harvard Chan Bioinformatics Core (HBC) offers consultations on basic questions in research computing, bioinformatics, and computational biology during the initial stages of study design and grant proposals as well as for ongoing, funded studies requiring external expertise.

 The Harvard Gene Therapy Initiative was founded with the objective of promoting the use of gene therapy in both research and therapeutic applications and to conduct research developing new gene delivery vector technologies.